 Therefore, for a solo traveler, it’s essential to brush up on your Mexican Spanish with basic phrases and common vocabulary that varies from peninsular Spanish.

 Stay in Areas with Heavy Foot Traffic Areas

 I suggest staying in places that are filled with foot traffic both day and night with both locals and tourists, you’ll feel and be much safer.

-Which means there will always someone around in case you find yourself in a compromising position.
+This means there will always someone around in case you find yourself in a compromising position.

 Top Things to do in Mexico

 - – The Arch in Cabo San Lucas

 - – The Pink Lake in Las Coloradas